odioski/XboxGameDev/README.md

 2. Select **Gaming.Xbox.Scorpio.x64** platform
 3. Choose Debug or Release configuration
 4. Build solution (Ctrl+Shift+B)

-###
+### Deployment to Xbox One X
+The built package (.msixvc) can be deployed directly to Xbox One X console using:
+- Xbox Device Portal
+- Visual Studio remote debugging
+- Xbox One Manager XDK tool

 #### Optional:
-I believe Visual Studio can streamline this build process.
+I believe Visual Studio can streamline this  process.

 However, code is code and we like to know what's going on under the hood.